MBradbury/slp/README.txt

 You can copy these result summaries to the cluster using:

-./create.py <algorithm> cluster copy-result-summary <cluster>
+./create.py <algorithm> cluster <cluster> copy-result-summary

 If you want to ignore any existing results make sure to pass "no-skip-complete" when building or submitting cluster jobs.
 Doing so will run all parameter combinations as specified in the <algorithm>/CommandLine.py file.

-./create.py <algorithm> cluster build dummy no-skip-complete ./create.py <algorithm> cluster submit <cluster> no-skip-complete
+./create.py <algorithm> cluster dummy build --no-skip-complete ./create.py <algorithm> cluster <cluster> submit --no-skip-complete

 ==Job Notification==

 A useful feature is the ability to be notified when a job is completed or cancelled via email.
 This can be done in two ways (#2 is recommended, as I tend to forget to do #1):

-1) By specifying "notify=<email address>" when submitting your jobs.
+1) By specifying "--notify=<email address>" when submitting your jobs.

 2) By editing your ~/.bashrc to contain "export SLP_NOTIFY_EMAILS=<email address>"